 Rigorous economic analysis helps us understand and address the greatest social and policy challenges of the day: long-term federal debt, economic growth, effective education systems and a skilled labor force, climate change, health care finance, and more.

-This institute is committed to bringing best minds together to address the biggest economic and policy issues affecting our future.
+This institute is committed to bringing the best minds together to address the biggest economic and policy issues affecting our future.

 Key to that aim is our new home for advanced economic inquiry.
 In June 2014, the institute and the Department of Economics moved into the Saieh Hall for Economics at 5757 South University Avenue.
 Renovated to accommodate world-class research and education, the hall offers generous spacefor collaboration and cross-disciplinary exchanges, making the institute a true intellectual destination for economists and scholars in related fields.